Best Camping Chairs

 In reality, it is easier than it sounds to set up one of these chairs.
 However, because fewer metal poles are used, the stability of the chair is affected.
 If you throw yourself into one of these chairs, you can expect the chair to tip and throw you off the back.
 After mentioning all those downsides, the lightweight chairs that have made it to our top 10 list are well made, comfortable, and most importantly lightweight and take up little space when packed.

 Backpacking or walking

-If you think you will be walking for sometime before reaching the destination where you will want to have a chair to relax on, then weight and size will be of optimal concern.
+If you think you will be walking for some time before reaching the destination where you will want to have a chair to relax on, then weight and size will be of optimal concern.
 Just because you plan to walk or hike for a few hours doesn’t mean that you shouldn’t be able to relax with some luxury in your camp.

-The use of lightweight and strong alloys has improved the weight and pack size of many chairs, but sometimes you will be loosing some comfort and stability.
+The use of lightweight and strong alloys has improved the weight and pack size of many chairs, but sometimes you will be losing some comfort and stability.
 Often the lighter the chair the lower the chair is to the ground.
 This is because to reduce the weight the manufacturer has to reduce the amount of metal used, the easiest way to do this is by shortening the pole, and therefore the chair is lower to the ground.
-This shouldn’t be a problem, unless you find it difficult to get out of a low chair.
+This shouldn’t be a problem unless you find it difficult to get out of a low chair.

 Days at the beach

 The beach may not be the place you think of that you will need a chair.
 For a lot of people, a towel on the sand is all they need.
 But for me with kids, the days of being able to lay back and sleep on the beach are gone.
 I have to have a constant eye on my children to check they are not about to get knocked over by a rogue wave or swimming just a little too far from the shore.